Skip to content

 Evening

 Spend your evening enjoying some live music.
-You’ll find local acts at venues such as Wardrobe, Belgrave Music Hall, Headrow House, Oporto and Howard Assembly Rooms to name just a few.
+You’ll find local acts at venues such as The Wardrobe, Belgrave Music Hall, Headrow House, Oporto and Howard Assembly Rooms to name just a few.
 For bigger artists try O2 Academy and first direct Arena, or for alfresco tunes you’ll find a range of events at Millennium Square over the summer months.

 For a pre-concert dinner, head to locals favourite Michelin recommended Ox Club, located in a former 20th Century textile mill and perfect if you’re going to Headrow House for music, as it’s in the same building.
 Ox Club showcases the best of seasonal, Yorkshire produce, most of which is cooked on their solid-fuel grill.